ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 includes:
 * Shopkeeper dialog where the player originally gains movement items
 * Quest Item pickups
-  * Astral seed and astral tea leaves are currently excluded as they don't get added to the players' inventory
 * Music Box notes
 * Phobekins
 * Power seals